 ~ Michelle Lee, Editor’s Letter, Allure, September 2017

 Bolstering their point of view for this Beauty Movement, as they are calling it, is a post on their website entitled, 29 Celebrities Who Are Against The Term Anti-Aging.
 However, when you actually read the series of quotes, this categorisation is rather deceptive.
 These famous and beautiful faces express a very positive philosophy of ageing, but not necessarily a negative view of the nomenclature.
 What many are vocal about opposing, however, is Botox, plastic surgery, or somehow altering your face.

-Ironically, Allure also has an article in their skincare section entitled, Should I Get Botox In My 20s?
+Ironically, Allure also has an online article in their skincare section entitled, Should I Get Botox In My 20s?
 Of the eight people the author polled for their opinion—Mum, boyfriend, colleagues, dermatologists— 4 voted YES; 1 voted NO; 2 were supportive either way; and 1 was neutral but factual:

 Once you start doing it, it’s going to be a while.
 You’re 26, so you’ll be doing Botox for 60 years.

 ~ Patricia Wexler, dermatological surgeon in New York City